kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 <center><img src="./images/ucloud_job_example.png" alt="UCloud Terminal Example" width="70%"/></center>

-As shown in the illustration, only two parameters are needed to run the init script:
+As shown in the illustration, only two parameters are needed to run the bootstrap script:

-- `--content-dir`: Path to the `bootstrap` folder uploaded in step 1.
+- `--content-dir`: path to the `bootstrap` folder uploaded in step 1.
-- `--job-file`: Path to the job file to run (e.g. see already made jobs under `data/jobs/`).
+- `--job-file`: path to the job file to run (e.g. see already made jobs under `data/jobs/`).

 #### Expected folder structure after running all jobs